Have you checked the Missouri dangerous felony statute lately?

 - For most offenses, if an offender has 3 prior prison commitments, he must serve 80%.
 See RSMo. § 558.019.2 (3).

-But dangerous felonies have harsher punishments.
+But under the Missouri dangerous felony statute, dangerous felonies have harsher punishments.
 Any offender who has been found guilty of a dangerous felony and is committed to the department of corrections “shall be required to serve a minimum prison term of eighty-five percent of the sentence imposed by the court or until the offender attains seventy years of age, and has served at least forty percent of the sentence imposed, whichever occurs first.”
 In other words, even if a first-time offender has never been to prison before and would ordinarily have no statutory minimum percentage that he must serve prior to being paroled, that all changes if the first-time offender is found guilty of a dangerous felony.
 Then he must serve 85%.

 But what if you are about to plead your client to a felony committed in 2015 that was not considered a dangerous felony in 2015 but is now a dangerous felony under the 2017 definition?